parklab/HiScanner/README.md

 1. **Standard Pipeline** (RDR + BAF): Full analysis using both read depth ratios (RDR) and B-allele frequencies (BAF)
 2. **RDR-only Pipeline**: Simplified analysis using only read depth ratios

+We provide a demo dataset and tutorial to help you get started.
+After installation, see https://github.com/parklab/hiscanner_demo for instructions.

 ## Table of Contents

 - [Installation](#installation)